ExoticObjects/django-better-filter-widget/README.md

 # Installation

-Note: This project is brand spanking new as still being tested.
+Note: This project is brand spanking new and is still being tested.
 It was developed using django 1.6.
 It was tested in modern desktop and mobile browsers.

 **Install with pip**